HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-I'll then create an Angular 2 component for my test :
+Then create an Angular 2 component to test it :

  > **app.component.ts :**